Skip to Main Content

 The initial prenatal examination must occur within two weeks (for Medi-Cal facility site review purposes, within seven calendar days) of the initial referral or request for pregnancy-related services.
 The obstetric provider is expected to provide care for members using standards consistent with current American Congress of Obstetricians and Gynecologists (ACOG) recommendations and within accepted Health Net guidelines.

-ACOG's guidelines for Perinatal Care (PDF) recommends the following examination schedule for a woman with an uncomplicated pregnancy:
+ACOG's guidelines for Perinatal Care and Post partum Care (PDF) recommends the following examination schedule for a woman with an uncomplicated pregnancy:

-• Every four weeks for the first 28 weeks
+• Tailor visit frequency based on individual needs, traditionally every four weeks for the first 28 weeks.

-• Every two to three weeks until 36 weeks gestation
+• Tailor visit frequency based on individual needs, traditionally every two to three weeks until 36 weeks gestation.

-• Weekly from 36 weeks gestation until delivery
+• Tailor visit frequency based on individual needs, traditionally weekly from 36 weeks gestation until delivery.

 Women with medical or obstetric problems may require closer surveillance.
 The interval between visits is determined by the obstetric provider according to the nature and severity of the problems.

-Recommended intervals for routine tests for individual members during pregnancy are as follows:
+Recommended intervals for routine tests for individual members during pregnancy based on ACOG prenatal care services guidelines:

 • Initial visit (as early as possible):